-- Operation: modify the pixels in an image based on some function of the pixels in their neighborhood. - Simplest: linear filtering (replace each pixel by a linear combination of its neighbors). - Linear spatial filtering is often referred to as "convolving a mask with an image". - Filter masks are sometimes called convolution masks (or convolution kernels).
+- Operation: modify the pixels in an image based on some function of the pixels in their neighborhood. - Simplest: linear filtering (replace each pixel by a linear combination of its neighbors). - Linear spatial filtering is often referred to as "convolving an image with a filter".